A Midsummer Meme's Dream: Investigating Market Manipulations in the Meme Coin Ecosystem: Introduction

-This paper presents a comprehensive cross-chain analysis of the meme coin ecosystem, examining the economic characteristics of these tokens and the prevalence of market manipulations within high-performing coins.
-We collect data on 34,988 tokens from established cryptocurrency aggregators, simulating the information environment encountered by typical investors, and focus our research on four major blockchains: Ethereum, BNB Smart Chain (BSC), Solana, and Base.
-Our investigation begins with a detailed characterization of meme coin tokenomics across different blockchains, examining their price structures, supply strategies, and market capitalization patterns.
+This study investigates whether token creators and early investors employ artificial growth strategies to create illusory activity to attract investors, and how these strategies facilitate subsequent profit extraction schemes like pump and dumps~\cite{xu2019anatomy} or rug pulls~\cite{zhou2024stop}.
+First, we collect and publicly release~\cite{meme_coin_repository} a dataset of 34,988 meme coins across four major blockchains (Ethereum, BNB Smart Chain (BSC), Solana, and Base), which, to our knowledge, is the largest curated dataset of meme coins to date.
+Our investigation begins with the characterization of meme coin tokenomics across different blockchains.
 We then perform a three-month longitudinal analysis of price growth, identifying 707 high-return tokens (>100\%).
-We uncover an alarming 82.6\% of these high-performing meme coins exhibit clear evidence of market manipulation, including artificial growth strategies such as recurrent wash trading and what we define as Liquidity Pool-Based Price Inflation (LPI), an operation where strategic purchases with minimal capital investment trigger dramatic price increases.
-Furthermore, we find profit extraction schemes designed to capitalize on artificially generated interest, with pump and dumps and rug pulls executed after calculated waiting periods.
-Most significantly, we discover that 62.9\% of tokens subjected to these exploitative operations had previously undergone wash trading or LPI operations, revealing how initial manipulations often serve as preliminary stages in broader exploitation strategies.
-We also find this pattern among meme coins delisted by established aggregators: tokens first use artificial growth tactics to meet listing requirements, then leverage their newfound visibility to execute exit strategies, maximizing profits before disappearing from the ecosystem.
-This connection between manipulation tactics is even more pronounced in delisted tokens, where 86.67\% of those subjected to profit extraction had previously undergone artificial growth operations.
-These findings highlight the prevalence of manipulation strategies across high-return meme coins and demonstrate the need for improved investor protection mechanisms.
+We uncover an alarming 82.8\% of these high-performing meme coins exhibit evidence of market manipulation, including recurrent wash trading and what we define as Liquidity Pool-Based Price Inflation (LPI), an operation where strategic purchases with minimal capital trigger dramatic price increases.
+Furthermore, we find profit extraction schemes, such as pump and dumps and rug pulls, designed to capitalize on artificially generated interest: 62.9\% of tokens subjected to these operations had previously undergone wash trading or LPI, revealing how initial manipulations often serve as preliminary stages in broader exploitation strategies.
+This connection between manipulations is even stronger among meme coins delisted by established aggregators: 86.67\% of the delisted tokens subjected to profit extraction had previously been artificially inflated.
+In such cases, token creators first use artificial growth tactics to meet listing requirements, then leverage their newfound visibility to execute exit strategies, maximizing their profits.
+We link these schemes to quantifiable financial harm, documenting \$3.27 million in realized losses from pump and dump schemes and \$6.04 million from rug pulls, affecting over 17,000 victim addresses.
+These findings highlight the prevalence of manipulation strategies among high-return meme coins, underscoring the need for enhanced investor protection mechanisms.

 Our main contributions are the following: